oyoclass/python3-doc/doc/extralibs/uvicorn.md

 #### Handling Routing

-If you would like to have routing to different pages in your app, you should use an ASGI framework like <a href="/extralibs/starlette/">starlette</a>, otherwise you will have to parse the `scope['path']` variable and handle the different request paths yourself like this:
+If you would like to have routing to different pages in your app, you should use an ASGI framework like [Starlette](/extralibs/starlette/), otherwise you will have to parse the `scope['path']` variable and handle the different request paths yourself like this:

 ```python
 import uvicorn